 Frontend developers have a variety of tools at their disposal, and depending on their methods of working and the type of project, some programming languages or frameworks may suit them better than others.
 Nevertheless, there has been a continued debate over which framework is the best.
-The best way to conclude this decision, is to test the different JS frameworks yourself to see which can fulfil your needs the best.
+The best way to help decide a framework to use is to test the different JS frameworks yourself to see which can fulfil your needs the best.

 For developers, there are two popular frameworks which are highly valued, and in this blog post, we will be making a quick comparison between Vue.JS and React.JS to help you make the right decision.